PranavPatel292/NetflixMovieSlider/README.md

 https://user-images.githubusercontent.com/42827820/184468387-586d0a4a-9af8-4db8-baa1-9b0ef03bbc86.mp4

-# how my logic works
+# how this project's logic works

 So when I started working on the project and was doing some brainstorming I had an idea that is pretty the base of this entire project.
 I have used the [Doubly Link List](https://www.geeksforgeeks.org/doubly-linked-list/) to implement the Netflix movie sider as it has the next and prev pointers which you can manipulate to display the items on the relevant items on the screen.